darmie/zyntax/book/15-building-dsls.md

     Ok(())
 }
 ```

+Note: The `zrtl_chart` plugin uses `zrtl_paint` internally via Rust crate dependencies (not runtime symbol lookup).
+This is the recommended pattern for DSL plugins - they encapsulate their dependencies and expose only domain-specific symbols like `$Chart$set_type`.

 The key insight: `zrtl_plugin!` **defines** what symbols a plugin exports.
 The runtime **loads** plugins at startup using `load_plugin()` or via the CLI `--plugins` flag.
 Your DSL grammar then calls those symbols (e.g., `$Chart$set_type`).